 Constructed in 1849 as the first Catholic mission north of Dubuque, the chapel was built by the mother of Johann Gaertner who vowed to build a chapel on the site if her son returned safely from the war.
 The tiny building seats eight people with four rows of pews on each side of the chapel.
-Fun fact: There’s a to-scale replica clock of the tiny church at the Bily Clock Museum just north in Spillville, Iowa.

-If you Visit the World’s Smallest Church
+Plan Your Visit to the World’s Smallest Church

 Navigation Tip: If you’re using Google Maps, enter St. Anthony of Padua Church to easily find this attraction.